Micro-Sensys/samples-doc_telidloggers_android/README.md

 # samples-doc_telidloggers_android / Android DOC sample code for TELID®300 dataloggers
-This repository contains sample codes to communicate with Micro-Sensys RFID readers in DOC mode with TELID® dataloggers on Android

-# samples-spc_android / Android SPC sample codes

 This sample code is for handling **TELID®300.nfc** dataloggers on Android devices using the device integrated NFC interface.

 [Test LINK: TELID®300.nfc DataLoggers](../doc/communication-modes/spc)